Adjuvants for plant protection products

 Fees

-For this kind of applications you have to pay application fees.
+For these types of applications you have to pay application fees.